sojurner/Personal-blog/src/posts/military/thank-you-for-your-service.md

 _"I appreciate that, thank you."_

 - This would be my go to move.
 It's still a **bit awkward**, since I'm thanking them for their thanks.
-But, at least there's a **buffer** in between.
+But, less so due to a **buffer** in between.

 _"I didn't really do much, but okay."_